Code-Institute-Submissions/asdub-yellow-lemon-MP1/README.md

         - Copyright notice and links to Terms of Service & Privacy Policies.
 - An immersive [The Band](https://asdub.github.io/yellow-lemon-MP1/the-band.html) page detailing information on band history and each band member.
     - The page provides two distinct layouts and colour schemes depending on display width.
-    - Customised imagary of each band member.
+    - Customised imagery of each band member.
     - Links to discover further information on each band member.
-- Individual [news article](https://asdub.github.io/yellow-lemon-MP1/news/new-store-products-added-21-07-2020.html) pages containing the full content of the articles displayed on the home page.
+- Individual [News Articles](https://asdub.github.io/yellow-lemon-MP1/news/new-store-products-added-21-07-2020.html) pages containing the full content of the articles displayed on the home page.
 - A [Studio Sessions](https://asdub.github.io/yellow-lemon-MP1/sessions.html) page for the band to share YouTube clips of their latest work.
     - This page provides a different colour theme, creating a feeling and look of a venue.
     - The user can immediately see the latest video.